 Alternatively, if you’re just looking to explore the local area but worried you might not be able to find your way home, then the Google Maps app works as a very effective SatNav.
 But be aware that using your smartphone as a SatNav can run the battery down fairly quickly, so it might be worth investing in a portable charger so you don’t run out of juice while you’re on the road.

 5. Watch telly

 A lot of us don’t have the luxury of a smart TV, especially at university when you’re likely to be living on a fairly tight budget.

 Luckily, you don’t need an expensive smart TV to be able to binge watch your favourite shows on the weekend!
 The Google Chromecast is a tiny gadget that plugs into the HDMI port of your TV, which will allow you to ‘cast’ entertainment from various apps on your phone (such as Netflix and YouTube) straight to your TV screen.
 If all you’re looking to do is stream, then it’s a nice, cheap alternative to buying a games console, and means you won’t be limited to just watching TV programmes on your laptop.

 In this day and age, even 24 hours without your mobile phone can feel like a lifetime.
 It’s not only isolating, suddenly being without any means of contacting the outside world (who knows how to use a payphone, nowadays?), but some smartphones can be particularly expensive to replace – a cost you’re probably going to want to avoid when you’re living on a student budget.

-If it’s hard to imagine to life without your smartphone, then it might be worth protecting it by taking out specialist mobile phone insurance to protect your phone against theft, loss and accidental damage.
+If it’s hard to imagine to life without your smartphone, then it might be worth protecting it by taking out mobile phone insurance to protect your phone against theft, accidental damage and mechanical breakdown (outside of the manufacturer's warranty).
 That way, should the unexpected happen, you won’t have to be without it for too long.